AsmaaAamir/CI_PP1_TSO/README.md

 * Bootstrap v 5.5

 ## Features
-   The Website consists od Four pages and
+   The Website consists od Four pages and its consists of 15 features.

 ### Logo & Navigation Bar
 The logo and the navbar is featured on all four pages and is fully responsive thus, the  navbar does change in to a toggler (humburger) on a smaller screen.
 Which inculdes links to all four pages.
 The logo on the left of the page is a link to home page is well, this allows the user to get back to home page quickly and effiently.
 <img src="docs/features/logo-navbar.png">